Arrow setup for a compound bow

 Light (350–400 gr)

 Faster, flatter trajectory, more kinetic energy at the muzzle, less margin against wind drift downrange.
+Stresses the bow more (less mass to absorb the limbs' stored energy means more vibration and noise).
 Below 5 grains per pound of peak draw weight is unsafe per every major bow warranty.

 Mid (400–500 gr)